flipt-io/flipt-client-sdks/README.md

 ### WASM

-The WebAssembly (WASM) version of the client SDKs is currently in beta.
-This version allows you to evaluate flags in the browser using WebAssembly which is OS and architecture agnostic.
+The [WebAssembly (WASM)](https://webassembly.org/) versions of the client SDKs allow you to evaluate flags in the browser and are OS and architecture agnostic.

 ## Architecture